 New zone policy development, existing zone policy review and extension of an existing zone policy is undertaken to ensure future zone policy development or amendment continues to meet the requirements of South Australia's aquaculture industry.
-This includes the identification of potential future areas appropriate for the expansion of the Intertidal Mollusc (oyster) industry, including highlighting areas deemed to be unsuitable.
+This includes the identification of potential future areas appropriate for the expansion of the Intertidal Mollusc (oyster) industry, including highlighting areas deemed to be unsuitable, and the development of oyster-specific biosecurity areas within the considerations of the Aquaculture (Zones - Lower Eyre Peninsula) Policy 2013 review (e.g. the Tod aquaculture zone).
 This process informs planning for scientific technical investigations.

 - Ongoing monitoring and auditing of zone policy performance is required to plan advertisement of tenure and ensure movement of sites and species variations or additions within aquaculture zones and sectors do not compromise the allocation limits of the policy.
-This ensures transactions can be assessed in an efficient manner. - Development of zone policy templates and procedures to ensure the zone policy development process is managed from a quality management perspective and remains efficient. - Continued implementation of the Standard Lease and Licence Conditions Policy in 2021-22 across all aquaculture sectors. - The development of internal policies/guidelines that flow from amendments to the Act and Aquaculture Regulations 2016 (Regulations), e.g. Sector-based aquaculture strategies, Public Call guidelines for zoned areas, and Aquaculture Tenure Allocation Board guidelines for how lease and licence applications are to be assessed.
+This ensures transactions can be assessed in an efficient manner. - Development of zone policy templates and procedures to ensure the zone policy development process is managed from a quality management perspective and remains efficient. - Continued implementation of the Standard Lease and Licence Conditions Policy in 2022-23 across all aquaculture sectors. - The development of internal policies/guidelines that flow from amendments to the Act and Aquaculture Regulations 2016 (Regulations), e.g. Sector-based aquaculture strategies, Public Call guidelines for zoned areas, and Aquaculture Tenure Allocation Board guidelines for how lease and licence applications are to be assessed.